A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - Institute of Barristers' Clerks (IBC) - you will need to be signed up as a member to access vacancies.

-Training is very much on the job, learning by working with an experienced clerk.
-Employing chambers will often provide practical training and may support further training through relevant organisations such as the Institute of Barrister's Clerks (IBC).
+Your training is on the job, learning by working with an experienced clerk.
+Employing chambers will often provide practical training and may support further training through relevant organisations such as the IBC.

-It is likely that you will be encouraged to work towards the BTEC Advanced Award in Chambers Administration, developed by Central Law Training in consultation with the IBC.
-It is aimed at those with up to five-years' experience and certifies your competence as a junior clerk.
+It's likely that you will be encouraged to work towards the BTEC Advanced Award in Chambers; Administration for Barristers' Clerks, developed by Central Law Training in consultation with the IBC.
+It is aimed at those with up to five years' experience and certifies your competence as a junior clerk.

 While you do not need specific qualifications to get onto the course, you will need to have a senior clerk who is willing to mentor you throughout the programme.